sarguido/skl-talk/README.md

 skl-talk
 ========

+### This repo is undergoing some major changes right now.
+Bear with me.

 This is the repo for my "A Beginner's Guide to Machine Learning with Scikit-Learn" talk, given at the PyData NYC 2013 conference.

 Video: http://vimeo.com/79517341